-A quick kitchen refresh will always begin with the messiest spot…the junk drawer.
+Let’s begin with the messiest spot…the junk drawer.
 Try to limit yourself to just one junk drawer.
-And remember, if though it has that name, it doesn’t have to be chaos.
+If you have two drawers full, maybe once you sort everything, you’ll be able to reassign some items to outside of the kitchen.
+Remember, even though it’s usually called a junk drawer, it doesn’t have to be complete chaos.
 It can be organized!

-- Consider buying tiny tubs or a junk drawer organizer to help keep the items organized within the drawer.
+- Consider buying small bins or a junk drawer organizer to help keep the items organized within the drawer.
+Be sure to measure the drawer before purchasing bins.

 - Pull the contents out piece by piece and sort them on the counter (batteries, pens, coupons, small tools, etc.)